rhx1138/tail-gate/README.md

 ## A social media application

-The social media app named "Gameday" is the social network for sports fans around the world.
+The social media app named "Gameday" is the social network for sports fans around the world

 # Link to Website